The Secret War Of Harry Frigg

-THE SECRET WAR OF HARRY FRIGG—-Paul Newman famously considered The Silver Chalice as his worst film, but it’s a lot of fun, whereas this 1968 stinker is supposed to a comedy.
+THE SECRET WAR OF HARRY FRIGG—-Paul Newman famously considered The Silver Chalice as his worst film, but it’s badness is a lot of fun, whereas this 1968 stinker is supposed to a comedy.
 A low-grade waste of time for all concerned, as several Allied generals are captured by the Italians in 1943 (best joke in the movie?) and ‘Pvt.
-Frigg’, a military convict/all- purpose idiot who is adept at escapes, is done up as an officer and sent in to get the brass out.
+Frigg’, a military convict/all-purpose idiot who at least is adept at escapes, gets done up as an officer and sent in to get the brass out.

 Overlong at 110 minutes, labored and ridiculous from the word The, the penny-pinching of its studio (Universal) evident in the shoddy production, which looks and plays like a television comedy–War, American Style.